-The First Dental Visit
+The First Visit Sets Course for Dental Health

 Children should have their first dentist appointment before their first birthday.
 During your child’s first meeting with their BDC dentist, we will review their medical information and examine their gums and emerging teeth.

 If your child is a little older when visiting the dentist for the first time, or have been to the dentist but cannot remember what it was like, there are a few things you can do to make the experience less intimidating:

 - Explain what a dentist is and why it’s important to visit one.

-- Tell them that the dentist is nice and will be happy to answer their questions
+- Tell them that the dentist is nice and will be happy to answer their questions (we will be!).

-- Don’t use the words needle, shot, drill, pull, or hurt.
+- Don’t use the words needle, shot, drill, pull or hurt.

 - If your child has already heard rumors about the dentist, tell them that you have gone several times and had good experiences.

 - We ask parents to stay with their children during the visit so they can have a safe, familiar presence nearby.

-We offer free consultations and same-day appointments.
+We offer free consultations and same-day APPOINTMENTS.
 Call (406) 412-6365 to learn more about our pediatric dentistry services in Billings!